matt-novoselov/Linguine-Backend/README.md

    - Create a file named `.env` in the root directory of the source folder.
    - Use the provided `.env.example` file as a template.
 3. Replace the placeholder values with your specific configuration:
+   - API_ROOT_PATH: Root path is `/` my default.
+Change it if you are using a proxy.
-   - HOST: This is the host address for your MySQL database.
+   - DB_HOST: This is the host address for your MySQL database.
    - DB_USERNAME: The username used to access your MySQL database.
-   - PASSWORD: The password associated with the provided username for accessing the MySQL database.
+   - DB_PASSWORD: The password associated with the provided username for accessing the MySQL database.
-   - DATABASE: The name of the MySQL database your bot will use.
+   - DB_NAME: The name of the MySQL database your bot will use.
-4. Build and run using uvicorn `web: uvicorn main:app --host 0.0.0.0 --port $PORT`
+5. Build and run `main.py` using hypercorn.
+Example: `hypercorn main:app --bind [::]:$PORT3`

 <br>